-Interest calculated using the effective interest rate ("EIR") method (see note 3(c)(iii) below) is recognised in the income statement in 'Interest income'.
-Foreign exchange differences on the amortised cost of the asset are recognised in the income statement in 'Other revenue' or 'Other expense'.
+Interest calculated using the effective interest rate ("EIR") method is recognised in the income statement in 'Interest income'.
+Foreign exchange differences on the amortised cost of the asset are recognised in the income statement in 'Other revenue'(note 7) or 'Other expense'(note 8).
 Movement in expected credit loss ("ECL") allowance is recognised in both the income statement in 'Net reversal of impairment loss/ (impairment loss) on financial instruments' and in the statement of comprehensive income in the 'FVOCI reserve'.
 All other gains and losses on financial assets measured at FVOCI are recognised in the 'FVOCI reserve' within equity.